getkevin/kevin-ios/sample/README.md

 ![kevin.](../images/logo.png)

 This sample app provides a basic example of how you can use kevin.
-Mobile SDK as an easy solution to link bank accountsand initiate bank/card payments.
+Mobile SDK as an easy solution to link bank accounts and initiate bank payments.

 ## More Info